World imports

 It is valid to write past the end of a file; the file is extended to the extent of the write, with bytes between the previous end and the start of the write set to zero.

-In the future, this may change to take a stream<u8, error-code>
+In the future, this may change to take a stream<u8, error-code>.

-Note: This is similar to pwrite
+Note: This is similar to pwrite in POSIX.

 Params